mui/mui-x/docs/data/introduction/licensing/licensing.md

 If you're upgrading from community, you may want to check the [upgrading](#upgrading-from-community) section.

+With a commercial packaged installed, use `LicenseInfo` to set your licence key as in the code snippet below.

 ```jsx
 import { LicenseInfo } from '@mui/x-license-pro';